How to Set Up Swipe Left to Delete Email on iPhone

 Gmail and Outlook Email Apps

-If you use the Gmail or Outlook mobile app instead of or in addition to Apple Mail, you can change the iPhone email swipe to delete option in just a few steps.
+If you use the Gmail or Outlook mobile app instead of or in addition to Apple Mail, you can change the iPhone email swipe to delete option in Gmail in just a few steps.

 Gmail App Swipe to Delete